 Also in Dublin this Halloween you can enjoy Samhain 2017, a free haunted forest walk in Marlay Park on October 29th.
 The event is free but you must collect a wristband at dlr Co Co Markets in Marlay Park from October 21st to 28th.
 The Haunted Woods will be open between 3.30pm and 8.30pm on October 29th.

-#2.
+#3.
 Free Halloween Events at the Virginia Pumpkin Festival, Cavan

 The Virginia Pumpkin Festival is an annual event held in the town of Virginia taking place at the bank holiday weekend in October.
 A fun packed programme of events includes these free options:

-#3.
+#4.
 Free Halloween Ghost Trail Knocknagoshel, Kerry

 The Ghost Trail is organised by the Knocknagoshel Halloween Group which is a community-based non-profit organisation.
 All funding raised is distributed among the local participating community groups and charities.
-Since it began 22 years ago the Ghost Trail has raised over half a million for charities.
+Since it began the Ghost Trail has raised over half a million for charities.
 Every year on average they collect €15,000.

 The ghost trail begins at the church in Knocknagoshel.
 People are then taken down to meet all types ghosts, ghouls and monsters along the way until the finish up quite aptly at the funeral home.

 #5.
-Macnas: Sleep No More Free Halloween Parade, Dublin
+Macnas: Free Halloween Parade, Galway

 #6.
 Imagine Arts Festival Waterford

-The Imagine Arts Festival takes place from October 20th to 30th 2016 and aims to bring exciting multi-disciplinary events showcasing the best of local, national and international arts to the streets of Waterford.
+The Imagine Arts Festival takes place from October 21st to 30th 2017 and aims to bring exciting multi-disciplinary events showcasing the best of local, national and international arts to the streets of Waterford.
 Visitors can expect to see art in unusual places and on offer and suitable for all ages will be: